2025 SMST SCHEDULE

 1. A Player may play for only one team during the Tournament unless specific waiver is granted by the Tournament Director prior to the tournament.

-2. All teams must check in before competition begins.
-Teams unable to complete online check in must contact the Tournament Director for permission to check in at Registration/Headquarters before the Tournament begins.
-All competitive teams must submit a current roster signed by the State Registrar at online check in.
-Teams must also bring 1 laminated copy of their roster to the tournament, signed by the State Registrar.
+2. All teams must check in prior to the start of competition at Registration/Headquarters before the Tournament begins.
+Any team unable to do so must make arrangements with the Tournament Director.
+All competitive teams must submit a current roster, approved by the State Registrar.
+Teams must also bring 4 copies of their roster to the tournament, signed by the State Registrar with photos, birthdate and full name for each player.
 Teams (U11 and older) will play with rosters approved by their State Soccer Association.
-All players must have current player passes from reputable and recognized soccer associations.
-All Competitive player cards must be laminated.
+All players must have current player cards from reputable and recognized soccer associations.
+All Competitive player cards must be available.

-3. Each team must have a certified Tournament roster (22 player max., 18 on Game Day for u13-19 (including guest players); 16 player max for U11/U12; 14 player max for U9/U10) to be presented by the coach or manager to the Field Referee.
-U11 through U19 teams may use a maximum of six guest players during the Tournament, and U9/U10 teams may use a maximum of 4 guest players.
-USYSA and US Club approved player passes will be checked against the roster, and player passes will be kept by the Field Referee during the match.
-If a player does not present a current USYSA or US Club certified player pass to the Field Referee prior to the match, he/she will not participate in the match.
+3. Each team must have a certified Tournament roster; 18 player max for U13-19 (including guest players); 16 player max for U11/12; 14 player max for U9/10) to be presented by the coach or manager to the Field Referee.
+USYSA and US Club approved player cards will be checked against the roster, and approved rosters will be kept by the Field Referee during the match.

 4. No boys are permitted to play on girls' teams.